-We've been selling homes in Palm Springs for about two decades now at The Paul Kaplan Group.
-Some people are buying vacation homes, some are looking for 2nd homes and others are considering moving here full time- regardless, the same questions seem to be on the minds of everyone considering buying a home in Palm Springs- We'll address some of the most common questions here:
+We've been selling homes in Palm Springs for over two decades now at The Paul Kaplan Group.
+Some people are buying vacation homes, some are looking for 2nd homes and others are considering moving here full time- regardless, the same questions are on the minds of everyone considering buying a home in Palm Springs- We'll address some of the most common Palm Springs' real estate questions here:

 1. Does it get hot there?

 Yes, its a desert, it gets hot.
 Click here to link to average temperatures per month.

 The city of Palm Springs is built on a "checkerboard" consisting of alternating Indian and non-Indian land.
 In 1876, Pacific Railroad laid the tracks between Los Angeles and Yuma, Arizona.
 The U.S. government deeded the Agua Caliente 52,000 acres throughout the Coachella Valley (6,700 acres lay within the city of Palm Springs).

 The government gave the railroad a checkerboard of every square mile of land for 10 miles on either side of the railroad right-of-way.
 The Agua Caliente tribe got the non-Pacific Railroad owned squares.
 Some of Palm Springs' most popular neighborhoods are on Indian Leased Land.

 Things to consider when purchasing on leased land:

 - What is the cost of the annual lease?

 - How many years are left on the lease?

 - Does my lender provide loans on lease land?